merishnaSuwal/on-hover-tts/README.md

 Hover on text to read.

 - Press *"Control"* button to pause read.
-- Press *"Shift"* button to resume read.
+- Press *"Shift"* button to resume read from start.

-Alerts the user if the mouse goes outside the window.
+Remaining changes:

+- [x] Pause speaking on the press of a button.
+- [ ] Resume speaking from the point of stop (Has been implemented for Firefox).
+- [ ] Increase the performance.
+- [ ] Indicate Full screen OFF when 'F11' key is pressed twice.